divio/divio-cloud-docs/how-to/debug-deployment-problems.rst

     connection error.
     Unable to connect!
 Endpoint verification failed.

-The loadbalancer was unable to connect to each of the environment's newly-launched containers and obtain a positive HTTP response within 20 seconds of making the connection.
+The load-balancer was unable to connect to each of the environment's newly-launched containers and obtain a positive HTTP response within 20 seconds of making the connection.
 The environment's runtime logs will contain more information about the problem.
 If the logs don't contain a traceback revealing a programming error, the most likely issue is that the application was too slow to start up.